lptekdev/Pieces-of-code/README.md

-Just some code in several languages regarding CAN Bus and automotive
+Just some code in several languages regarding CAN Bus and automotive; and vSphere